Wavre: The Lost Opportunity: Description

 Wavre is a two-player board wargame where one player controls the Prussian forces, and the other the French forces.
 Having a small 17" x 22" hex grid map, basic rules and only 100 counters, this game is relatively short and simple, where "players can usually discern the winner in one evening."
 Both sides gain victory points for eliminating enemy units and for exiting units off the western edge of the map (in order to join their respective sides at Waterloo.)
 In addition, the French gain points for any Prussian units left on the board at the end of the game.
 The game lasts only eight turns.

-As critic Nick Palmer noted, "If both sides move off the map the French will win.
+As critic Nicky Palmer noted, "If both sides move off the map the French will win.
 If [Prussian commander] Blücher stays put the French will win.
 The trick is to find precisely the right rate of withdrawal, and though the Prussians control the course of battle by their decision to pull back, it is probably slightly harder for them to carry the day."